 However, if you do use them, there are a number of sustainable laundry bags on the market which can help prevent microfiber pollution.
 Try the organic cotton laundry bags from Simple Ecology (available on Amazon**), which even come packaged in sustainably grown paper.
 You can dispose of the lint easily after doing your laundry, instead of polluting the oceans.

 Terrycloth towels are made of cotton and are especially absorbent.
 Similar to the way microfiber cloths work, the fabric’s characteristic loops increase its surface area, so that the towels can absorb a lot of moisture and dirt.
 Even though the cotton fibers are many times thicker than microfibers, they still perform well cleaning around the house.
 If you want to avoid the risk of releasing microplastics into the environment, you can cut up old terrycloth towels to make cleaning rags.

 Cleaning cloths made of natural bamboo viscose are also available in stores, or on Amazon**.
-Viscose can retain more liquid than cotton but dries much more slowly.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Viscose can retain more liquid than cotton but dries much more slowly.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.